kneissler/intro/README.md

 ## Purpose ##

-The INTRO project is an experiment for a global network of storing and processing information in an integrative fashion.
+The INTRO project is an experiment of establishing a global network for storing and processing information in an integrative fashion.

 ## The layers ##